storeon/websocket/README.md

 <img src="https://storeon.github.io/storeon/logo.svg" align="right"
      alt="Storeon logo by Anton Lovchikov" width="160" height="142">

 Tiny module for [Storeon] which is adding functionality to work with WebSocket.
-This means that now you can send and recive events by WebSocket.
+This means that now you can send and receive events by WebSocket.

 It is just 275 bytes module (it uses [Size Limit] to control the size) without any dependencies.